 Dissertation Committee.
-Before the student registers for EDRM880 Dissertation Proposal Development, the student-in consultation with his/her advisor-selects a tentative dissertation topic.
+Before the student registers for EDRM880 Dissertation Proposal Development or GSEM854 PhD-ThD Dissertation Proposal Seminar, the student-in consultation with his/her advisor-selects a tentative dissertation topic.
 The program director, in consultation with the student and advisor then appoints a faculty member knowledgeable about the tentative topic to chair the student's dissertation committee.

-The student and the chair of the student's committee select two additional faculty members to complete the student's committee so that all three members may contribute to the development of the proposal.
-All three members of this dissertation committee must approve the proposal before it is presented to the Religious Education Doctoral Committee.

-Any proposed changes to the dissertation committee are subject to the approval of the Religious Education Doctoral Committee.
+The student, the program director, and the doctoral committee chair collaborate in the selection of two other members to complete the student's dissertation committee.
+All three members of this dissertation committee must approve the proposal before it is presented to the PhD/ThD committee.
+The appointment of the dissertation committee is subject to approval by the PhD/ThD committee, as are any changes to the committee.

 At least six weeks before the dissertation defense, the director, in consultation with the dean of the Seminary, appoints an external examiner.
-This person is normally a scholar from another graduate institution.

 Dissertation Proposal.
-No later than the last semester of course work, students must submit to the Religious Education Doctoral Committee a final proposal that is approved by their dissertation committee.
+No later than the last semester of course work, students must submit to the PhD/ThD Committee a final proposal that is approved by their dissertation committee.
 Students defend their proposal before the Religious Education Doctoral Committee.